Happy-Ferret/article-24-ways/README.md

 }
 ```

-To test your extension, you'll need to run it in Developer Mode by doing this:
+To test your extension, you'll need to run it in Developer Mode.
+Here's how to do that:

 1. Go to the Extensions page in Chrome by navigating to `chrome://extensions/`.
 2. Tick the checkbox in the upper-right corner labelled "Developer Mode".
 3. Click "Load unpacked extension..." and select this project.